 Green peas curry – a comforting and wholesome dish that pairs well with paratha or rice.
-Vegan, gluten-free pea curry packed with flavours gets ready in less than 30 minutes.
+Vegan, gluten-free curry that gets ready in less than 30 minutes.

 green peas masala in a white bowl with chapatis, brown rice, lemon slices and a glass of water.

-A delicious Indian style green peas curry also referred to as green matar curry is ideal for a busy weeknight dinner, entertaining or taking along to a potluck.
-Since it is vegan and gluten-free, it is suitable for many people with special diets.
+A flavourful Indian style green peas curry, also known as matar curry, is perfect for busy weeknight dinners, casual entertaining or taking to a potluck.
+Naturally vegan and gluten free, it’s a great option for guests with different dietary preferences.

 Ingredients